 From where I live, the US border at Plattsburgh, NY, is a mere 40-minute drive.
 Our neighbor, Vince and his wife, Tricia, shop down there frequently.
-Oh yeah, everybody over here goes down south of the border to shop, even for groceries.
-The last time, Vince and Tricia came back with all sorts of stuff.
+Oh yeah, everybody over here goes down south of the border to shop.
+Even for groceries.
+The last time, Vince and Trish came back with all sorts of stuff.
 I saw even a stalk of broccoli leaning wearily against the rear window of their SUV, looking fatigued like kinda,’ are we home yet?’

-South of the border, stuff are dirt cheap as compared to Canada, don’t ask me why.
-Okay maybe now a CAD is 0.88USD because oil has tanked but the prices down there have always been way below ours.
-There is simply no reason why a package of 6 Kleenex should cost $4.99 in Canada and $1.29 in the US.
+South of the border, stuff are dirt cheap as compared to Canada.
+Right now a CAD is 0.76USD because oil has tanked, but the prices down there have always been way below ours, even after currency conversion.

 Suppose you have set your eyes on buying new tyres.
 At Plattsburgh a set of new 16” Toyos is less than half the price in Canada.
-Now you don’t drive all the way just to get tires.
-You get other stuff as well and before you know it, you’ve crossed your limit.
+Now you don’t drive all the way just to get tyres.
+You buy other stuff as well and before you know it, you’ve crossed your limit.
 If you are an idiot, that is.
-Otherwise, when you leave home, you take the ready-to-scrap tires that your neighbor was throwing away and he helps you put them on.
+Otherwise, when you leave home, you take the ready-to-scrap tires that your neighbor was anyway throwing away and he helps you put them on.

 You go buy the new tires at Plattsburgh and switch them right there with the active connivance of the dealers.
 They can’t say nothin’ to you at the border.
 Want an expensive jacket?
 Just wear it back.
-As long as you don’t have a beard and aren’t muttering allah-o-akbar”, you’re cool.
+As long as you don’t have a beard and aren’t muttering “allah-o-akbar”, you’re cool.
 The border agents aren’t stupid of course.
 Once I remember an agent mentioning to me in a heavily accented southern twang, “How come you ain’t got no noo tyres?”

-Anyway, there I was, minding my business, for the first time in the land of the free and the prosperous, the kick-ass surgical strike capital of the world and I was enjoying it.
+Anyway, there I was, minding my business in the land of the free and the prosperous, the kick-ass surgical strike capital of the world and I was enjoying it.
 I went into a bar and ordered a beer and a turkey-bacon club with a side order of fries.
 It was delicious.
+Costed me peanuts.

 So, here I was passing the Gander Mountain outlet.
-Just like every other store there, Gander Mountain was massive and at the very end, behind all the outdoor gear, was a narrow section with a long counter on which there were at least 30 handguns of varying caliber and make, lying on their side in a long line.
+Just like every other store there, this one too was massive and at the very end, behind all the outdoor gear, was a narrow section with a long counter on which there were at least 30 handguns of varying caliber and make, lying on their side in a long line.
 At the far end of the counter there were 10 Uzis and Armalites, also on their sides.
 I gaped, my mandible dropping to the floor with a crump.

-I’m sure these stores can smell a Canadian a mile away.
+I’m sure these guys can smell a Canadian a mile away.
 “Lookin’ foah sumpn?” boomed the rotund man behind the counter, looking me straight in the eye and sizing me up in a glance.
 If you are a gun retailer in the US, you have got to be a good sizer upper of body language, if you don’t want to suddenly gain weight.
-With lead.
+Lead weight.

 “No..I..umm..er..I was just kinda lookin’ around..”
 I stammered.

 “Look all you want, they ain’t goan nowhere.”
 You have to love the way Americans speak English, kinda rolling the words around before saying them.
 He was staring down at some receipts, probably doing his taxes or something.
 Then he straightened and moved down the counter to a shelf from which he picked up a handgun, placed it on the counter and gave it a shove.
 The gun came slipping and sliding across the full length of the counter top and came to rest, bumping against the back of my right hand.
 I immediately recoiled at the touch of the cold steel.

 “Go ahead, pick it up.
 It ain’t loaded,” said Humpty-Dumpty.
 I reached out and picked the gun up gingerly.
 It felt surprisingly light and on close inspection, it didn’t appear metallic at all.
 I curled my fingers round the grip and snaked my index finger through the trigger guard.